KIS ACTIVESG

 7. Methodologies

-The Sub-Fund commits to invest in Sustainable Investments for at least 80% of its assets (gross exposure), for which the respect of DNSH as well as Minimum Safeguards according to the Taxonomy Regulation apply.
+The Sub-Fund commits to invest in Sustainable Investments for at least 80% of its assets, for which the respect of DNSH as well as the other criteria set by Article 2(17) of SFDR apply.

 Additional binding elements, as detailed above, include: